Overview

 |---|

-| Normal | Calls route to your usual destination (e.g. Reception) |
+| Normal | Calls go to your usual destination (for example, Reception) |

 | Break Mode | Callers hear a break message |